Interested in a hands-on learning experience for developing LLM applications?

 Vector Stores:

 Vector stores are specialized databases designed to efficiently store and search for high-dimensional vectors, such as text embeddings.
 They enable the retrieval of the most similar embedding vectors based on a given query vector.
-Lang Chain integrates with various vector stores, and we are using “Chroma” vector store for this task.
+Lang Chain integrates with various vector stores, and we are using the “Chroma” vector store for this task.

 This code utilizes the Chroma class to create a vector store (vectorstore) from the previously split documents (splits) using the specified embeddings (embeddings).
 The Chroma vector store facilitates efficient storage and retrieval of document vectors for further processing.

-Step 4: Retrieval of text chunks
+Step 4: Retrieval of Text Chunks

 After storing the data, preparing the LLM model, and constructing the pipeline, we need to retrieve the data.
 Retrievers serve as interfaces that return documents based on a query.